OAkyildiz/myride_test_server/README.md

 ### Can I use [my favourite IDE/editor] with this?

 Yup!
-The `catkin_ws` directory is mounted as a volume inside the container, so you can edit your code as usual, and it will be automatically synced with the container.
+The `ws_testserver` directory is mounted as a volume inside the container, so you can edit your code as usual, and it will be automatically synced with the container.

-### Where is my `catkin_ws` workspace mounted inside the container?
+### Where is my `ws_testserver` workspace mounted inside the container?

-Inside the container, the `catkin_ws` folder will be mounted at root (`/catkin_ws`).
+Inside the container, the `ws_testserver` folder will be mounted at root (`/ws_testserver`).

 ### How do I install additional packages / dependencies / tools?